manazevedof/GettingAndCleaningData/README.md

 	- Rename the columns.
 In the case of the measures the labels are in the file ['features.txt'](https://github.com/manazevedof/GettingAndCleaningData/blob/master/features.txt "Features");
 	- Bind the three tables with the columns for subject, activity and measures;
 4. Merge the two data sets (test and train);
+5. Remove temporary data sets;
+6. Remove name duplicated columns.
+The original "X" data sets contains duplicated column names.
+These columns are not necessary for the new data set and their existence causes an error when using the "select" function;
+7. As required for this project, select the measures' columns that represents mean and standard deviation, i.e., these containing "mean()" ou "std()" in the column name;
+8. Name the activities, replacing the values of the activity column with the name of the activities.
+That was done by merging the data set with the one read from the file ['activity_labels.txt'](https://github.com/manazevedof/GettingAndCleaningData/blob/master/activity_labels.txt "Activity labels");
+9.

 ---